NDA-Software/ts-cornucopia/docs/file/executeOnFiles.md

 - recursive (Default: false): When set to true this will repeat its function recursively in all folders inside the starting path.
 - skipFolders (Default: true): As default this prevents folders from being threated as files, if this is set to false, the callback will also be called with all the folders.
 This does not prevent recursivity, if recursive is set to true, both will happen.
+- ignoredFiles (string | string[]): String or array of strings, any file listed in this (exact name without path) will not be considered for the execution of the callback.
+In case that recursive is set to true this will also prevent from a folder listed in this to be entered.

 ## Returned Value